lape15/task-manager-backend/README.md

 # task-manager-backend

-A quick go server for testing go deployment
+A quick go server for testing go deployment for freestyle jenkins